joezollo/ansible-role-windows-admin-center/README.md

 The state of Windows Admin Center, present (default) will install the latest version, absent will remove it.

+    wac_cleanup_installer: false

+Determines if the Windows Admin Center installer is deleted after installation.

     wac_download_url: https://aka.ms/WACDownload

-Download to the MSI Installation file, defaults to Microsoft's CDN which has the latest available versionl.
+Download to the MSI Installation file, defaults to Microsoft's CDN which has the latest available version.

     wac_download_path: C:\\Windows\\Temp\\wac.msi